pangealab/atlas-docs/README.md

 ![Intro](./docs/atlas.png)

 ServiceNow Scoped Application complatible with the Orlando Release.
 Implements a REST API foc registering application services using a JSON payload used to describe the services.

+# Prerequisites

+* ServiceNow Orlando Instance

 # Operations